Skip to content

 The following is a list of materials required to complete the UC Merced Graduate application for M.A./M.M./M.S. and Ph.D. programs:

-• Application Fee: The application fee of $130 for domestic applicants and $150 for international applicants, must be submitted when you apply.
-Applications will be NOT be processed or reviewed until an application fee has been received.
+• Application Fee: The application fee of $135 for domestic applicants and $155 for international applicants, must be submitted when you apply.
+Applications will NOT be processed or reviewed until an application fee has been received.
 The application fee is not refundable under any circumstances.
 You may pay using a credit card when applying online

-• Transcripts: For the initial review process, upload a scanned copy of all college level academic work including community college, summer session, and study abroad, onto your application.
-If recommended for admissions, official transcripts of all academic work must be submitted in a sealed envelope issued by the originating institution.
+• Transcripts: For the initial review process, upload a scanned copy of all college-level academic work including community college, summer session, and study abroad, onto your application.
+If recommended for admission, official transcripts of all academic work must be submitted in a sealed envelope issued by the originating institution.
 Transcripts can be mailed to:

 University of California, Merced